The Laser Jailer® Active Laser Guarding System ensures the laser is made safe if its beam is directed at the laser enclosure walls or ceiling.

 Retrofit to existing enclosures or cells: Active Laser Guard Retrofit

-Being a modular active laser protection system, the Laser Jailer tiles can be retrofitted to an existing enclosure.
+Being a modular active laser protection system, the Laser Jailer® system can be retrofitted to an existing enclosure.
 Passive laser safety systems cannot contain high power lasers that have a small beam.
-Options for laser guarding of small diameter laser beams include using thicker steel walls and using larger rooms/enclosures which are heavy and expensive.

 The Lasermet active laser safety control system design is lightweight, adaptable, repeatable and maintainable, and uses fail-safe technology.